-In his Nobel prize acceptance essay, "Maps of Bounded Rationality: Psychology for Behavioral Economics," Kahneman (2003) reviews a large set of studies that indicate the influence of automatic thinking on decisions over highly consequential matters.
+In his Nobel prize acceptance essay, Kahneman (2003) reviews a large set of studies that indicate the influence of automatic thinking on decisions over highly consequential matters.
 Two major kinds of evidence are default effects and contextual framing effects.
 In a choice setting, a default is the option that will be implemented if the individual takes no action.
 A default effect is the consequence of changing the default.
-If it is very easy to indicate the one's choice is not the default option (for example, it merely requires checking a box on a form), and if the differences in payoffs from the alternative actions are large, there should be no default effects on rational actors.
-Kahneman cites the massive default effect revealed by Johnson et al. (1993).
-In Pennsylvania and New Jersey, automobile drivers have the choice of (i) an insurance policy with an unconstrained right to sue, and (ii) a cheaper insurance policy that limits the right to sue.
+If it is very easy to indicate the one's choice is not the default option (for example, it merely requires checking a box on a form), and if the differences in payoffs from the alternative actions are large, default effects do not exist in the case of the rational actors.
+Kahneman cites the massive default effect revealed by Johnson et al. (1993) on the choice of automobile insurance.
+In both Pennsylvania and New Jersey, automobile drivers have the choice of (i) an insurance policy with an unconstrained right to sue, and (ii) a cheaper insurance policy that limits the right to sue.
 In Pennsylvania, the default option is (i), and take-up of this option is 79 percent.
-In New Jersey, the default option is (ii).
-Thus take-up of (i) requires an active choice, and the active choice is made by only 30 percent of drivers.
+In New Jersey, the default option is (ii), which means that take-up of (i) requires an active choice.
+The active choice is made by only 30 percent of drivers.
 As a result of the difference between the default options, it's estimated that Pennsylvania drivers spend \$450 million more on insurance than New Jersey drivers.
-Even when the stakes are high, bounded rationality affects decisions.

 Johnson went on to make a puzzling discovery about decisions over organ donation (Johnson and Goldstein, 2003).
 Figure 3 shows the rates of consent for organ donation for the 11 countries that made this information public.
 Four countries had very low rates of consent, and the others had very high rates of consent.
 For example, Germany and Austria, who have similar cultures, had rates of 12% and 99.98%, respectively.
 What could explain the large difference in their choices?
-In standard economics, it would have to be a difference in preferences, information, or prices or other costs.
+In standard economics, it would have to be a difference in preferences, information, or incentives.
 However, the countries have similar cultures; and in neither country are there payments to donors or costs of donation.
 Instead, the countries differed in the "fine details" of their rules (in quotes, since "fine" is from the perspective of standard economics): Some countries had an opt-in procedure, so that individuals must check a box to consent to be an organ donor.
-Others had an opt-out procedure, so that consent is presumed unless individuals check a box that they do not want to be an organ donor.
+Others had an optout procedure, so that consent is presumed unless individuals check a box that they do not want to be an organ donor.
 As shown Figure 3, Germany had the opt-in rule, but Austria had the opt-out procedure.
 One possible explanation for the large impact of the default option is that it is taken to be a 'correct standard' of behavior, and there is incomplete information about what the correct standard actually is.
 But another possible explanation, which challenges the assumption in standard economics of pre-existing fixed preferences, is that many individuals do not have preferences over organ donation.
 By avoiding an active decision, individuals avoid the psychological cost of constructing their preferences (Lichtenstein and Slovik, 2006).
 Kahneman (2011, p.
 348) suggests an additional reason for the power of default options: a decision that turns out to be wrong may produce greater regret if it departs from the default option that if it does not; the asymmetry favors the default option.

 Effective consent rates, by country.
-Explicit consent (opt-in, gold) and presumed consent (optout, blue).
+Explicit consent (opt-in, gold) and presumed consent (opt-out, blue).